 American Heart Month: Heart Disease is Number One Killer

-Heart disease is the leading cause of death in the United States, killing more than 600,000 people each year, according to the Centers for Disease Control and Prevention (CDC).
+Someone dies every 36 seconds in the United States from cardiovascular disease.
+Heart disease is the leading cause of death in the United States, killing more than 655,000 Americans each year, according to the Centers for Disease Control and Prevention (CDC).

 Anyone, including children, can develop heart disease.
 It occurs when a substance called plaque builds up in your arteries.
-Too much plaque buildup and narrowed artery walls can make it harder for blood to flow through your body.
-When your heart muscle doesn’t get enough blood, you may have chest pain or discomfort, called angina.
+Too much plaque buildup and narrowed artery can make it harder for blood to flow through your body.
+When your heart muscle does not get enough blood, you may have chest pain or discomfort, called angina.
 Angina is the most common symptom of CAD.

-According to ARH Cardiologist Pablo Lopez, M.D., once you get heart disease, you will always have it.
-“There are effective medicines to slow the progression and procedures which can help blood and oxygen flow to the heart, but arteries remain damaged,” Lopez explained.
+According to ARH Cardiologist Steven Rosenthal, MD, once you get heart disease, you will always have it.
+“There are effective medicines to slow the progression and procedures which can help blood and oxygen flow to the heart.
+The arteries may be damaged, but can improve with care,” Rosenthal explained.
 “Also keep in mind the condition of your blood vessels will steadily worsen unless you make changes in your daily habits, take your medicines and control your risk factors.”

 Major Risk Factors